 The Perfect Pro Football Coach

-No employer ever hires a new employee expecting him/her to fail.
+Employers never hire a new employee expecting him/her to fail.
 Hope springs eternal that the newest employee will be an all-star.
 Unfortunately, when owners bring in new head coaches, most often the opposite is true, and the new guy is lucky if he survives three or four seasons.
-In fact, there is no way to be sure your new hot shot is going to work out, but by taking a look at what has gone before, it is possible to hedge the bet a lot.
+In fact, there is no way to be sure your new hot shot is going to work out, but by taking a look at what has gone before, it is possible to hedge the bet some.

-It is our contention that by comparing a new candidate’s credentials with what has worked before, you just might get an inkling about how he is going to work out.
-By analyzing the qualities and backgrounds of the most successful of the almost 300 previous NFL head coaches, we created a standard model for the “perfect pro football coach”.
-We then developed our “Success Probability Gradient (SPG)”, which enables us to compare a new prospect against the “perfect” model.
-The higher correlation that your new man has with the past standard bearers, the more likely he can be successful in his new position with your team.
+It is our contention that by comparing a new candidate’s credentials with what has worked before, you can get an inkling about how he is going to work out.
+By analyzing the qualities and backgrounds of the most successful of over 300 previous NFL head coaches, we created a standard model for the “perfect pro football coach”.
+We then developed our “Success Probability Gradient (SPG)”, which has been more recently modified as our CHANCE OF SUCCESS TOTAL ("COST").which enables us to compare a new prospect against the “perfect” model.
+The higher correlation that your new man has with the past standard bearers, the more likely he will be successful in his new position with your team.
 We place a lot of emphasis on experience as a coordinator and having been consistently around winning programs.
 We have also discovered some quicksand pits to avoid.